(For EU/Erasmus Application Process click here)

 Firstly, before deciding on doing an exchange it is important to research which universities offer your course and which you think will offer you the best study abroad experience.
 Newcastle University offers the chance to study in a wide range of subject areas at universities from all around the world.
 All courses are taught in English apart from those at universities in Japan, China and Hong Kong.
 Here is a link to the study abroad website where you can see which subjects can be studied at which universities:

-Just in case you are confused (I know I was) HaSS stands for Humanities and Social Sciences and therefore incorporates the schools of: Architecture, Planning and Landscape, Arts and Cultures, Business, Education, Communication and Language Sciences, English Literature, Language and Linguistics, Geography, Politics and Sociology, Historical Studies, Modern Languages, Law.
+Just in case you are confused (I know I was) HaSS stands for Humanities and Social Sciences and therefore incorporates the schools of: Architecture, Planning and Landscape, Arts and Cultures, Business, Education, Communication and Language Sciences, English Literature, Language and Linguistics, Geography, Politics and Sociology, History, Classics and Archaeology, Modern Languages, Law.

 SAgE stands for Science, Agriculture and Engineering and therefore incorporates the schools of: Agriculture, Food and Rural Development, Biology, Chemical Engineering and Advanced Materials, Chemistry, Civil Engineering and Geosciences, Computing Science, Electrical, Electronic and Computer Engineering, Marine Science and Technology, Mathematics and Statistics, Mechanical and Systems Engineering